simha10/SAMS/README.md

 - Top performers leaderboard
 - Manage branches and holidays
 - **Unified Interface**: Directors share the same dashboard as managers with role-specific labeling

-## 📱 Mobile App Features

-### Progressive Web App (PWA)

-The application can be installed as a Progressive Web App on any modern device:

-1. Open the application in Chrome, Edge, Safari, or Firefox
-2. Look for the install prompt at the top of the screen
-3. Click "Install" to add to your home screen
-4. Launch like a native app with full offline capabilities

-Benefits of the PWA:
-- Works offline for basic functionality
-- Loads instantly even on slow networks
-- Sends push notifications for important updates
-- Takes minimal device storage
-- Always up-to-date with latest features

-### Mobile-First Design

-- **LinkedIn-Style UI**: Modern interface with intuitive navigation
-- **Touch Optimized**: Gestures and touch-friendly controls
-- **Responsive Layout**: Adapts to all screen sizes
-- **Bottom Navigation**: Easy access to key features on mobile
-- **Quick Actions**: One-tap check-in/check-out functionality

-### Persistent Login Sessions

-The application now supports persistent login sessions through the "Remember Me" functionality:

-- Users can choose to stay logged in for extended periods (up to 30 days)
-- Session duration is configurable (24 hours by default, 30 days with "Remember Me")
-- Secure JWT tokens stored in HTTP-only cookies
-- Automatic re-authentication without requiring password entry
-- Perfect for mobile users who access the application frequently

 ## 🔧 Configuration